Lessons from the Winter Season

 - Be aware: am I (and others) being responsible?

 Winter can be cold and paralyzing.
 But with a mindset of compassion and a refreshed sense of purpose, we take action.
 Personal responsibility is about relating to a problem or goal, and taking a stand.
 It means we act to change even if circumstances are not ideal.
 It’s charged with clarity and intent.
 Compassion is the fuel, and responsibility is our commitment to engage.
 We prepare, do the work, learn, and we cycle back.
-Consider reading the Three Degrees of Effort.

 Winter is a reminder about the importance of laying bare.
 Winter attunes us to reflect, to listen more attentively, and to clarify what we (and others) care about.
 Trees have halted their growth process and gone dormant for the season.
 They reflect self-care and stillness while in their adventure reaching to the sky.
 The cold invites us to explore a different landscape.
 A wintry-mix of compassion and responsibility can definitely empower us to a more lasting and caring change.

 Thank you for stopping by the Insightful Bean!
 I hope you found the insights enjoyable and the content useful!
 Want to make my day?
 Subscribe to my mailing list to receive future articles straight to your inbox.
 It really does help!
 Lastly, If you like this post please give it a like!